mythmakerseven/groupread/README.md

 If you plan to work on new functionality, please file an issue first so no one duplicates your efforts.

-Before submitting a pull request, make sure to lint your code with ``yarn lint`` and test with both ``yarn test:jest`` and ``yarn test:component``.
+Before submitting a pull request, make sure to lint your code with ``yarn lint`` and test with the relevant testing commands.
 Code style isn't very strict right now beyond the basic linting rules, although more stringency might be enforced in the future.

 All contributions are licensed under the [GNU Affero General Public License v3.0](https://github.com/mythmakerseven/groupread/blob/main/LICENSE).